keerthy97/polling-system-API/README.md

 npm start
 ```

+- Navigate to `http://localhost:8000/` for the local client
+- Navigate to `https://polling-system-api-x8xt.onrender.com` for the web hosted url link
-- Navigate to `http://localhost:8000/` in the postman or any other API testing app
+- in the postman or any other API testing app

 ## Endpoints for testing the API